Christian Women's Union of Winnipeg

-The Christian Women's Union of Winnipeg (sometimes, Christian Woman's Union; acronym CWU) was a women's charity established in Winnipeg, Albert, Canada, in February 1883.
+The Christian Women's Union of Winnipeg (sometimes, Christian Woman's Union; acronym CWU) was a women's charity established in Winnipeg, Manitoba, Canada, in February 1883.
 One of the oldest charitable institutions of the city, it originated the Women's Boarding House, the Children's Home, the Maternity Hospital, the Woman's Home, and the Old Folks' Home, all of which became charities of the city.
 The CWU was a Protestant society drawing its members from the different Protestant denominations in the city.
 The workings of the union were non-sectarian.
 There was no religious component required of those seeking admission to the CWU's facilities, and the inmates were allowed to follow their religious beliefs.
 It operated with Government and civic grants.

 Establishment

 On February 21, 1883, an announcement was made in the Manitoba Free Press calling for a meeting of the Christian Women's Union to be held later that day at the Historical Society.
 The meeting had been called for the purpose of forming a union of Christian women for the promotion of the welfare of the women of Winnipeg, and to provide a boarding house for them and a day nursery for the infants of working women.
 At that meeting, the following were elected officers pro tem: President, Mrs. Galton, she having been one of the leading members in the movement; Vice-President, Mrs. R. J. Whitla; Treasurer, Miss Jazdowski; Committee of Management, Mrs. Tuttle, Mrs. Joseph Greenfield, Mrs. Campbell, Mrs. Mercer, Miss Mercer, Mrs. Banning, Mrs. Jas.
 H. Ashdown, Mrs. F. P. Roblin, Mrs. Irwin, Mrs. R. D. Richardson, Mrs. Burkholder, Mrs. McCausland, and Miss Wood.
 The meeting then adjourned.
 Subsequently, the first meeting of the committee was held, when it was decided to ask four women from each church congregation in the city to become ex-officio members of the committee.
 Mrs. Amos Rowe was appointed to negotiate for the loan of the old government building, to be used for the purposes of the Union, and for permission to convert it into a home.
 It was decided that the next meeting of the committee would be held inMrs.
 F. B. Roblin's room at the Douglas House, when subscription cards would be distributed.

 The next meeting of the members of the CWU committee was held at the room of the Board of Education, Bigg's Block, Main Street, on March 16, and the general committee of the CWU met again on April 27.
 Those women had a strong desire was to bring together women of different Protestant denominations and varied predilections and to unite them in some important work in which they could all be interested.
 The proposed work naturally took the form of work among women.